Toglefritz/Brine/brine_docs/provisioning/provisioning_process.md

 3. **Device Discovery**: The mobile app scans for Brine devices over BLE and finds the advertising Brine device.
 4. **BLE Pairing and Bonding**: The mobile app performs BLE pairing and bonding with the selected Brine device.
 5. **Device Information Retrieval**: The mobile app obtains the Brine device's unique device ID.
-6. **Backend Communication**: The mobile app sends the device ID, along with the authenticated user's ID, to a Firebase backend service via a REST API endpoint that associates the Brine device to the user's account.
+6. **Backend Communication**: The mobile app sends the device ID, device name, and the device's cryptographic public key along with the authenticated user's credentials, to a Firebase backend service via a REST API endpoint that associates the Brine device to the user's account.
 7. **Device Association**: The Firebase backend service associates the Brine device with the user's account.
 8. **WiFi Credentials Transfer**: The mobile app collects WiFi credentials from the user and sends them to the Brine device over BLE.
 9. **WiFi Connection**: The Brine device attempts to connect to the WiFi network using the provided credentials and reports the success of this operation back to the mobile app over BLE.
-10. **Sending Public Key to Cloud**: Once the Brine device is successfully connect to the WiFi network, it sends a public key to the backend service via a REST API endpoint that is part of a public-private key pair the device generates.
+10. **Brine Installation**: The user is provided with instructions to install the Brine device in the water softener.
-11. **Device Identify Verification**: The cloud backend verifies the authenticity of the Brine device using manufacturing records.
-If the verification process passes, the public key sent by the Brine device is stored in the backend service.
+11. **Set Appliance Height**: The user measures the height of their water softener and inputs this measurement into the app.
+The app sends this height to the the cloud backend.
-10. **Provisioning Completion**: Once the Brine device is successfully connected to the WiFi network, and it has successfully provided its public key to the backend system, the provisioning process is complete.
+12. **Provisioning Completion**: Once the Brine device is successfully connected to the WiFi network, and it has successfully provided its public key to the backend system, the provisioning process is complete.

 ```mermaid
 sequenceDiagram